 I began my writing life as a poet and published three full-length collections of poetry – Arranging the Gallery (Fiddlehead Poetry Books, 1976), Ikons of the Hunt (Sono Nis, 1978), and Black Cup (Beach Holme, 1992) – as well as several chapbooks, including Morning Glory (Reference West, 1992), which won the bpNichol Chapbook Prize for the year it was published.

 My novella, Patrin, was published by Mother Tongue in September, 2015, and another novella, Winter Wren, was the first title in a new imprint, FishGottaSwim Editions, created by me and Anik See to showcase the novella form.
 Courtepointe, Annie Pronovost’s French translation of Patrin, was published by Marchand de Feuilles in 2018.
 A collection of essays about about horticulture, love, family stories, coyote music, and the mysteries of mathematics and genetics, Euclid’s Orchard, was released by Mother Tongue Publishing in September, 2017 and was a finalist for the Hubert Evans Prize for Non-Fiction in 2018.
-My novella, The Weight of the Heart, set in B.C.’s dry Interior, is due out from Palimpsest Press in Spring, 2020.
+My novella, The Weight of the Heart, set in B.C.’s dry Interior, was published by Palimpsest Press in Spring, 2020.

 My interests include natural history, ethnobotany, textiles, and music.
 I’m an avid if sloppy quilter.
 I grow vegetables and flowers happily, if carelessly.
 John and I operate a small private press, High Ground Press, printing broadsheets on a 19th century Chandler and Price platen press and an Adana tabletop press.